joergschwarzwaelder/hhc2023/README.md

 **Background information:**
 This year the Holiday Hack Challenge moved from the cold Northpole to the Geese Islands in the Pacific Ocean.
-There are in total six islands with different ports
+There are in total six islands with different ports.

+The player can move between the islands with a ship, which can also be used for fishing (objectives 23 and 24) and boat racing.

 [Online Game](https://2023.holidayhackchallenge.com/)